-A number of test excavations were undertaken in the SU as part of the Northern Border Pipeline project (cf. Root and Gregg 1983).
+Several test excavations were undertaken in the SU as part of the Northern Border Pipeline project (cf. Root and Gregg 1983).
 Cultural remains dating from the Early Plains Archaic through Plains Village periods were found at the 18 sites test excavated.
 Middle and Late Plains Archaic components were most common followed by Plains Village and Middle Plains Woodland.